 - You will get some warnings from the lender when you fall behind on payments.
 Some lenders are very aggressive.
 If you fail to sign a reaffirmation agreement and fall behind on the payments after your case is over, the lender will repossess the car quickly.
 You would not be liable for the difference owed after the car is sold.

 When does a reaffirmation on a car loan make sense?

 - Low balance.
-You probably would be safe enough to file the reaffirmation because you only have approximately 12 payments left.
-It is more likely than not that you will be able to complete the payments and receive the car title.
+You probably would be safe enough to file the reaffirmation because you have approximately only 12 payments left.
+It is more likely than not that you will be able to finish the payments and receive the car title.

 - Low payment.
 A low monthly payment usually means you will be able to afford making the payment after signing the reaffirmation.
 There still is a risk, especially if you were to lose your job.
 But even with unemployment, you might be able to afford a payment that is less than $200 per month.